muratko357/Portfolio/README.md

 _Tools: Power BI, DAX_

-This Inventory Management Dashboard delivers powerful insights into stock levels and supply chain efficiency, built using Power BI and enhanced by advanced DAX formulas.
+This Inventory Management Dashboard enables data-driven decision making to enhance supply chain efficiency, showcasing advanced Power BI visualizations and DAX formulas.
 Key features include:

 **ABC and XYZ Analysis:** The dashboard segments products by their revenue contribution (ABC classification) and demand consistency (XYZ classification), allowing businesses to focus on high-priority items with reliable or unpredictable demand patterns.